Krzyzewski gets milestone, Duke tops tough Georgetown in NYC

 The Garden belonged to Ewing, the crowd going wild from the moment he walked out for warmups to his introduction during starting lineups.
 Perhaps motivated by nostalgia or Big East boosterism, the Hoyas had the fans on their side and the game in control.
 Mac McClung, James Akinjo and Galen Alexander hit early 3s to push the Hoyas to an 11-point lead.
 This was no staid Princeton offense the Hoyas were running to stymie Duke.
 They pushed, they scored in transition, they outrebounded the top team in the nation and an upset appeared quite possible.

+“The way we started the game was tough to come back from, especially with the atmosphere out there,” Jones said.

 The Blue Devils hung tight, and Joe Baker hit a 3 that pulled them within three.
 Carey pulled them even with a thunderous two-handed jam and gave them a lead on a tip-in.
-Carey threw his head back and screamed, the Hoyas went 6 minutes without a field goal and they went to halftime tied 33-all.
+Carey threw his head back and screamed, the Hoyas went 6 minutes without a field goal and the teams went to halftime tied 33-all.

 BIG PICTURE